Life Lines

 The Nebuliser

-The nebuliser is another piece of equipment which may be used to provide medication to a child who suffers with breathing conditions and Asthma as a part of the care plan, the procedures could be immediate use of a mobile nebuliser.
+The nebuliser is another piece of equipment which may be used to provide medication to a child who suffers from breathing conditions and Asthma as a part of the care plan.
+The procedures could be the immediate use of a mobile nebuliser.

-Should the school or nursery have a child that requires the nebuliser ensure that full training is attended and that the use of the equipment is fully understood.
+Should the school or nursery have a child who requires the nebuliser, ensure that full training is attended and that the use of the equipment is fully understood.

 Asthma Assessment 6